radioation/MegaDriving/lou/experimental/NOTES.md

 ```

   * we generate a LUT at runtime with `_div` but could pre-calc and store it in a C file

+# LUTs for Track
+* calculating road bends real time invlves quite a bit of looping.
+  could this be pre-calculated?
+  it's pretty expensive.
+HScrollA, HScrollB and VscrollB are all arrays of 224 rows
+   of 16-bits each. so 1344 bytes for one type of segment.
+   * HScrollB is just a single value for rows 12 thorugh 168, so no array LUT
+     taking us down to two arrays: 2 * 224 * 2 = 896 bytes for one type of segment.

+     could arbitrarily limit total Y to the bottom 180?
+160? rows (720 bytes or 640 bytes)

+   * What about segment transitions?
+Curently making a bunch of segments
+     and allowing update() to check if two are visible (and then apply differnt
+     dx and dy's to the road).

+   * could store every n-elements in LUT and quick average with `>> 1`?